ml-postech/Skeleton-anonymization/README.md

 python main.py --config ./config/train_adver_unet.yaml
 ```

+Also, we provide more privacy pre-trained models for test model.
+You can see at `/save_models/ntu_pretrained_x`.

 ## Acknowledgements
 This code is based on [Shift-GCN](https://github.com/kchengiva/Shift-GCN).
 Also, we use [U-Net](https://github.com/milesial/Pytorch-UNet) for anonymizer network.
 Thanks to the original authors!☺️